-There will be a quiz on each chapter we cover (some chapters will be divided in half), two quizzes a week, 20 quizzes in all.
+There will be a quiz on each chapter we cover (some chapters will be divided in half), two quizzes a week, 21 quizzes in all.
 Each quiz will consist of 25 objective (multiple choice) questions.

 All quizzes will be administered on-line and will be open from Monday to Wednesday and Thursday to Friday of each week.
-Except for the first week and Thanksgiving week, one quiz will need to be taken by Wednesday at 11 pm and the other quiz by Saturday at 11 pm.
+Except for the first week, one quiz will need to be taken by Wednesday at 11 pm and the other quiz by Saturday at 11 pm.
 Students will have 30 minutes to take each quiz once they log in.
 For the first week, there will be only one quiz, which will need to be completed by Saturday at 11 pm.
 Check the calendar for exact dates.

 The lowest quiz score will be dropped at the end of the quarter.
 This also means you can miss one quiz without penalty.
-Total possible quiz points for the 19 remaining quizzes will be 475 points or 44% of the final grade.
+Total possible quiz points for the 20 remaining quizzes will be 500 points or 48% of the final grade.